 I wasn’t sure if I’d opt to install my ham radio equipment in my GTI.
 I love its clean lines.
 However, the completion of the power distribution network in the trunk as well as my status as a tech-addict compelled me to move my existing equipment from my Mk6 to my GTI.
 My primary radio is an Icom ID-5100A D-STAR radio, which features dual receivers.
 The display is HUGE and very difficult to place in a tightly organized interior.
 I opted to mount mine to the center dash opening.
 I’d prefer a higher position for better visibility when driving, but I really don’t look at the display much when I drive.
 The location is sufficient for when the car is parked.

 I’m using a Comet SS-460SB antenna, which is ~18 inches tall and yields decent results.
 Although I stick with small antennas for aesthetic reasons, I knew I wanted to use an NMO mount so I could mount larger antennas when desired.
 I didn’t want to drill any new holes in the roof or use a lip mount on my hatchback.
-My goal is to maintain as much of the GTI’s good looks as I can.
-I chose a Breedlove NMO mount and installed it in the existing sharkfin hole.
+My goal was to maintain as much of the GTI’s good looks as I could.
+I chose a Breedlove NMO mount and installed it in the existing “sharkfin” hole.
+Click here to see how I did it.
 It’s not as slick as the factory sharkfin, but it’s not too obnoxious, either.
 I’ve lost my CarNet and Sirius capabilities, but I never used the services, anyway.
 The Breedlove mount allows me to easily mount a 1/2-wave antenna or even my giant Comet SBB-7 6/8-wave antenna.
 But I’d really have to be on a mission for superior signal strength before I’d choose to draw that kind of attention to the car.

 D-STAR is a digital voice and data protocol with access to over 700 D-STAR repeaters in the U.S. alone, with thousands worldwide.
 Many are linked together via the Internet.
 My commute takes me out of the range of local D-STAR repeaters.
 So I assembled a “DV Mega” that’s based on a Raspberry Pi 3.
 Using my smartphone as an Internet gateway, the DV Mega allows me to use a D-STAR radio to use the D-STAR network from anywhere with 3G/4G access.
 I spoke with someone in Israel the first day I used my DV Mega.